-THE WORLDS REMAINING POLITICAL DICTATORSHIPS
+THE WORLD’S REMAINING POLITICAL DICTATORSHIPS

-The following lists includes all countries and related territories which have been rated Not Free by the democracy watchdog, Freedom House.
+The following lists include all countries and related territories which have been rated Not Free by the democracy watchdog, Freedom House.
 This organization uses wide ranging criteria to evaluate (1) political rights and (2) civil liberties.
 The scale for both is 1 to 7 with the latter being the worst.
-The first list is of the most repressive nations on earth, those rated 7,7 Not Free, for 2007.
+The first list is of the most repressive nations on earth, those rated 7,7 Not Free, for 2010.
 The second list is of all other nations and territories rated not free.
 Regarding these designations, a qualification is in order.
-Freedom Houses other overall ratings are Partly Free and Free.
+Freedom House’s other overall ratings are Partly Free and Free.
 Some nations which are rated partly free can also be regarded as functioning dictatorships.

-List One: the most repressive
+List One: the most repressive nations and territories

 - Burma